scala/scala3/docs/docs/usage/scala3doc/docComments.md

       def bar = "bar".
     }
     ```
-    Links to the enclosing package in Scaladoc required mentioning the complete
+    The `package` keyword helps make links to the enclosing package shorter
-    package name.
-Using the `package` keyword (similarly to how one would use
-    `this` in expressions) helps make such links shorter.
+    and a bit more resistant to name refactorings.
 1. `this` can be used as a prefix to reference the enclosing classlike
     Example:
     ```